ninckblokje/my-azure-env/README.md

 A list of all templates available: https://docs.microsoft.com/en-us/azure/templates/

+## devcontainer

+This repository provides a devcontainer with PowerShell, Azure CLI and Azure PowerShell.
+Login using one of the following commands.

+For Azure CLI: `az login --use-device-code`
+For Azure PowerShell: `Connect-AzAccount -UseDeviceAuthentication`

 ## Commands

 To preview the modifications the bicep will make to the resource group: `New-AzResourceGroupDeployment -TemplateFile [BICEP_FILE] -TemplateParameterFile [PARAM_FILE] -ResourceGroupName [RESOURCE_GROUP] -WhatIf`